 If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
-Our historical net tangible book value (deficit) as of June 30, 2014 was \$ million, or \$ per share of common stock.
-Our historical net tangible book value is the amount of our total tangible assets (which for the purpose of this calculation excludes capitalized loan costs) less our total liabilities, divided by the number of shares of common stock outstanding as of June 30, 2014.
+Our historical net tangible book value (deficit) as of March 31, 2014 was \$ million, or \$ per share of common stock.
+Our historical net tangible book value is the amount of our total tangible assets (which for the purpose of this calculation excludes capitalized loan costs) less our total liabilities, divided by the number of shares of common stock outstanding as of March 31, 2014.

-Our pro forma net tangible book value as of June 30, 2014 was \$ million, or \$ per share of common stock.
+Our pro forma net tangible book value as of March 31, 2014 was \$ million, or \$ per share of common stock.
 Pro forma net tangible book value represents total tangible assets less total liabilities.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2014, after giving effect to the Stock Split and the Preferred Stock Conversion.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2014, after giving effect to the Stock Split and the Preferred Stock Conversion.

 Pro forma as adjusted net tangible book value is our pro forma net tangible book value, plus the effect of the sale by us of shares of our common stock in this offering at the initial public offering price of \$ per share, and after deducting underwriting discounts and estimated offering expenses payable by us and after giving effect to the application of the net proceeds received from this offering as described under "Use of Proceeds."
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders, and an immediate dilution of \$ per share to new investors by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders, and an immediate dilution of \$ per share to new investors participating in this offering.
+We determine dilution per share to new investors by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.